 - 2. The figures for October, just published, show that £M3 grew by 2 per cent in that banking month.
 The growth since mid-June, the beginning of the target period, has been equivalent to just over 14 per cent a year.
 Although the figure for banking October was erratically high, it is clear that the underlying growth of £M3 is still significantly above the target of 7-11 per cent. - 3.
 There have been two principal causes of this excess: a higher than expected Public Sector Borrowing Requirement in the first half of the year and the persistently high level of bank lending. - 4.
 Because of the timing of the Budget measures in particular receipts from VAT and reductions in public spending the PSBR was always expected to be higher in the first half of the year than in the second.
-In the event, the PSBR in the first half year has been further increased by strikes and other industrial action, which have delayed the collection of VAT and telephone bills.
-At the peak arrears on telephone bills are expected to reach £1 billion. - 5.
-A large part of these arrears will be made good in the second half-year.
-Even so, the best estimate which could now be made of the PSBR for the year as a whole, if no action is taken, is that it would be about £9 billion, compared with the £8.3 billion Budget estimate.
+In the event, the PSBR in the first half year has been further increases by strikes and other industrial action, which have delayed the collection of VAT and telephone bills.
+At the peak arrears on telephone bills are expected to reach[£1]billion.

-- 6. The monthly growth of bank lending has averaged about £700 million over the last quarter.
-Although the timing is difficult to predict, its growth can be expected to fall in due course. - 7.
+- good in the second half-year.
+Even so, the best estimate which are now be made of the PSBR for the year as a whole is that it would be about £9 billion, compared with the £8.3 billion Budget estimate. - 6.
+The monthly growth of bank lending has averaged about £700 million over the last quarter.
+Although the timing is difficult to predict, its growth can be expected to fall in due course because of the likely decline in the level of economic activity. - 7.
 Nevertheless it is necessary to take action now to bring the growth of the money supply within the target range.
-The Bank of England accordingly announced this morning with my approval that Minimum Lending Rate would be increased to 17 per cent.
-This goes beyond the rise in market interest rates at home and demonstrates the Government's determination to act with the firmness foreshadowed by my Rt Hon Friend the Prime Minister earlier this week. - 8.
-The House will realise that interest rates overseas have risen sharply as other countries have moved to fight inflation by limiting monetary growth.
-In the United States, for example, prime rates have risen from 111⁄2 to 151⁄2 per cent since the summer. - 9.
-In addition to sales of gilts, we intend to secure further funding of the PSBR through National Savings.
+The Bank of England accordingly announced this morning with my approval that Minimum Lending Rate would be increased to 17 per cent. - 8.
+This goes beyond the rise in market interest rates at home and demonstrates the Government's determination to act with the firmness foreshadowed by my Rt.
+Hon.
+Friend the Prime Minister earlier this week.
+The recent increase in our interest rates reflects the general increase in interest rates overseas.
+In the USA prime rates have risen from 111⁄2 to 151⁄2 sincethe summer.